 Good technique and posture are a chunky part of rollerblading faster.
 But being able to push harder and more efficiently isn’t enough.
-In some cases, upgrading to better wheels and rollerblade bearings can also help you roll around remarkably faster.
+In some cases, upgrading to better inline skates, wheels, and rollerblade bearings can also help you roll around remarkably faster.
 In this post, you’ll learn how to make inline skates faster and how to ride them faster once you’re done with part upgrades.

 Related Post: Best Inlines Skates for Rough Roads

 But before we dive into how you can soup up your rollerblades and boost their overall performance, let’s talk safety.
 What’s the point of skating demon-fast only to crash and crack your cranium?

 Helmet Up and Wear Good Protective Pads